lvgl/lvgl/docs/overview/animation.md

 # Animations

 You can automatically change the value of a variable between a start and an end value using animations.
-The animation will happen by the periodical call of an "animator" function with the corresponding value parameter.
+The animation will happen by periodically calling an "animator" function with the corresponding value parameter.

-The *animator* functions has the following prototype:
+The *animator* functions have the following prototype:
 ```c
 void func(void * var, lv_anim_var_t value);
 ```
-This prototype is compatible with the majority of the *set* function of LVGL.
+This prototype is compatible with the majority of the *set* functions of LVGL.
 For example `lv_obj_set_x(obj, value)` or `lv_obj_set_width(obj, value)`

 ## Create an animation